 public int score;

-// Drag the Score text GameObject here in the Inspector
+// Drag your Score text object here in the Inspector (on the Canvas)

 public GameObject scoreTextObject;